 To reduce your risk, make sure your financial institution has solid practices to control their employees’ behavior.
 Also, make sure you are personally well informed about malicious emails and don’t become a personal victim.

 Before you even consider investing, you should double-check that all of the boxes on the checklist above have been checked and that you are fully equipped to take care of yourself in the virtual world.

 Failure to do so would only cause you to suffer in the future and could result in you losing a significant amount of money if not all of it.

 Does Your Website Run in the Cloud?

-Here at Inspire To Thrive, I’ve been using the Cloud package from Hostgator.
-It’s provided uninterrupted service in the 2 years since I’ve made the switch!
-I’ve always had fantastic customer service from them over the years.
+Here at Inspire To Thrive, I’ve been using the Cloud package from SiteGround.
+It’s provided mostly uninterrupted service in the 2 years since I made the switch.
+Just recently I had 2 instances of 10 minutes of downtime.

 Why the cloud?

 The major benefit cloud hosting offers over shared hosting is that it allows you to utilize the resources of multiple servers.
 This is superior rather than being limited to a single server.

 With cloud hosting, you can monitor and allocate additional resources easily, allowing for unlimited expansion and growth.